About Leukoderma

 Medication:

-- Topical calcineurin inhibitors: These medications work by suppressing the immune response in the skin and can help to restore skin color.
+- Topical calcineurin [kal-sin-YOOR-in] inhibitors: These medications work by suppressing the immune response in the skin and can help to restore skin color.

-- Topical psoralen plus ultraviolet A (PUVA): This treatment combines the use of a medication called psoralen with exposure to UVA light.
+- Topical psoralen [SOR-uh-len] plus ultraviolet A (PUVA): This treatment combines the use of a medication called psoralen with exposure to UVA light.
 Psoralen makes the skin more sensitive to light, allowing the UVA light to stimulate repigmentation.

 Therapies: